ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * The issuer of the Endorsement conceptual message is copied to the `ev` `addition` ECT `authority` field.

-* If the Endorsement conceptual message has a profile, the profile is copied to the `ev` `addition` ECT `profile` field.
+* If the Endorsement conceptual message has a profile, the profile identifier is copied to the `ev` `addition` ECT `profile` field.

 #### Endorsement Triples Transformations {#sec-end-trans}